-• It takes a while to grasp what is key to LHN's story which is a promising dividend and growth one.
+• It takes a while to grasp what is key to LHN's story, which is a promising dividend and growth one.
 LHN has its fingers in quite a spread of businesses but in the end, it's "space optimisation" that accounts for virtually all of its profit.
 It's essentially property management. • Out of its $15.3 million pre-tax profit for 1HF24 (ended March 2024), "space optimisation" contributed $14.4 million.
-The money came from managing and renting out residential, industrial and commercial spaces. • Of that, the bulk came from residential in the form of co-living homes, hostels, hotels, and serviced residences.
+That came from managing and renting out residential, industrial and commercial spaces. • Of that, the bulk came from the residential sector in the form of co-living homes, hostels, hotels, and serviced residences.
 Clients are mainly foreigners.
 In "co-living", multiple people (usually strangers to one another) live in a communal setting.
 In Singapore, co-living has picked up pace with LHN emerging as the No.1 player.
 Its business is branded as Coliwoo. • Briefly, LHN's other businesses include managing carparks, providing cleaning services for properties, and operating EV charging points and solar installations. • Notably, LHN has one large industrial property development project whose units are currently being offered for sale.
 The sale is expected to contribute $10 million pre-tax profit of which 60% ($6 million) will be attributable to LHN -- which possibly will result in a special dividend for LHN shareholders. • With that corporate backdrop, read excerpts of Maybank's latest report on LHN below .... |

 Excerpts from Maybank KE report